TheRealHedgeLord/quantum-vault/README.md

 # Quantum Vault

+> Disclaimer: The author is pretty amateur, please do your own research and implement at your own risk.

 ## Overview

 This repository propose a simple schema to secure your asset on Ethereum against quantum computers.